 Belgium Dairy Market Overview

-The Belgian dairy market is a vibrant and essential component of both the domestic and international dairy trade.
-As of June 2023, the market is experiencing a surge in raw milk prices, indicating increased demand and robust performance by the sector.
+The Belgian dairy market is renowned for its vibrancy and importance in both domestic and international trade.
+As of June 2023, the market is experiencing a surge in raw milk prices, indicating increased demand and robust performance.

 Key Metrics